 “Students from all faiths and backgrounds believe that the Israeli occupation of the Palestinian people and their territories is unjust, akin to apartheid and thus cannot be allowed to continue.
 I hope the Guild will lobby the University to divest from companies complicit in the Israeli occupation.”

-The Guild’s preferendum has its sceptics, however.
-One second year student, who asked not to be named, said: “[the success of the BDS campaign] will be disastrous.
+The Guild’s Preferendum has its sceptics, however.
+One second-year student, who asked not to be named, said: “[the BDS policy] will be disastrous.
 It will have the most inconceivably small effect on Israel and the real people it will affect are the students at the university.

 “Having a BDS movement in place is correlated with increased levels of extremism around the world, [and] I don’t believe it is the Guild’s place to have such a high-profile political standing; its main objective should be to better its students, not cater to the political agenda of a few.

-Another student The Sphinx questioned accepted that it is important that students are free to express their opinion, but was “more disappointed at the campaign as a whole, that it was a campaign of exclusion rather than solidarity on campus”.
+Another Jewish student said he accepted the right of students to express their opinion, but was “more disappointed at the campaign as a whole, that it was a campaign of exclusion rather than solidarity on campus”.

-Another former student took care to tell The Sphinx that a close family member had recently benefitted from Isreali cancer drugs, suggesting that if the Guild were to truly stick to its word, it would have to give up technology such as Microsoft and Apple computers, since much of the manufacture of this technology deals with Israel.
+A former student went to lengths to tell The Sphinx that a close family member had recently benefitted from Isreali cancer drugs, suggesting that if the Guild were to truly stick to its word, it would have to give up technology such as Microsoft and Apple computers, since microchip technology often deals with Israel.

 “The majority of the student body need more education […] Friends of Palestine think that because they can shout the loudest, they represent the student body.
 They do not.
 All this does is make Jewish and Israeli students feel unwelcome at the Guild.”

-The Friends of Palestine Society, wanted to stress that the movement was not antisemitic and was against all kinds of racism.
+The Friends of Palestine Society expressed desires to stress that the movement was not antisemitic and was against all kinds of racism.
 They told The Sphinx that boycotting technology companies would not be the primary aim of the movement.